SWASTIKpy/Forge-AI/README.md

 ## 🗺️ Roadmap

-### Completed ✅
+### ✅ Completed

 - Responsive frontend
 - Authentication with Clerk
-- Backend using Next.js API Routes
+- Backend using Next.js Route Handlers
 - AI generation workflow
 - Built-in code editor
 - File explorer
-- Sandboxed execution
+- Secure sandbox execution
 - Live preview
 - Version history
-- export to zip
+- Export projects as ZIP

-### Planned 🚧
+### 🚧 Planned

 - Fuzzy search
-- Bring Your Own AI API Key (OpenAI, Anthropic, Gemini, etc.)
+- Bring Your Own AI API Key (Gemini, OpenAI, Anthropic, etc.)
+- Multi-model support
+- GitHub repository export

 ---

 ## 📚 What I Learned

-This project was my first experience building a **full-stack application with Next.js** used alot of frameworks as i wanted to check how would abstraction make me overthink lol .

-Some of the technologies and concepts I explored include:
+Forge AI was my first project using **Next.js as a full-stack framework**, giving me hands-on experience building both the frontend and backend in a single application.

+Through this project, I explored:

-- Building backend APIs using Next.js Route Handlers
+- Building backend APIs with Next.js Route Handlers
-- Authentication with Clerk
+- Authentication using Clerk
 - Database integration with Supabase
-- Working with shadcn/ui for reusable component
+- Creating reusable UI with shadcn/ui
+- AI integration with the Gemini API
+- Streaming AI responses for a better user experience
-- Handling runtime error analysis and automated fixing
+- Runtime error detection and AI-assisted debugging
-- Managing project versions and state across AI generations
+- Managing application state and version history
-- streaming ai responses
+- Working with a sandboxed execution environment using Sandpack

-This project significantly improved my understanding of how modern AI-powered developer tools are built.
+This project significantly improved my understanding of how modern AI-powered developer tools are designed and built.

 ---

+## ⚠️ Current Limitations

+- Uses the free Gemini API tier
+- Large prompts may exceed API limits
+- Complex projects may require multiple generations
+- Bring Your Own API Key support is planned

+---

 ## 🤝 Contributing

-Contributions, suggestions, and feature requests are welcome.
+Contributions, feature requests, and suggestions are always welcome.

 Feel free to open an issue or submit a pull request.